By: Susan Dugdale | Last modified: 04-26-2021

 They're scared they'll stumble over the words, won't understand what the poem is about and, consequently make a complete fool of themselves.

-If that is you, relax.
+If this is you, relax.

 A poem is not a poisonous snake.
-It will not bite and you do not have to tip-toe around it.
+It will not bite, and you do not have to tip-toe around it.

 Read your poem through silently several times to familiarize yourself with its core ideas and images.